 The Daniels team installed Daniels reusable sharps containers throughout the hospital.
 18 months later we installed our reusable trace chemo containers in their new Cancer Center.

 This October will be our 2 year anniversary with NHRMC.
-Currently they have reduced over 50 tons of sharps container waste from the landfill.
-While also cutting their RMW by over 53%.
+Currently they have reduced over 50 tons of sharps container waste from landfills while also cutting their RMW by over 53%.
 They have seen a huge reduction in labor alone just by switching to our C64.
 Before EVS would have to pull the yellow bag, put a box together, place it in the box, close the box and place it in the cooler,(this would take up to 5 mins.)
 Now they just secure the C64 and place it in the transporter, (under a min.)

 Daniels has been very instrumental in moving NHRMC in the reduction of waste that was being placed in landfills to becoming more aware of the ability to be a “Green” Hospital.
 The first two years showed a reduction of over 50 tons of sharps from going into landfills.
 The efficiency of their program has helped the staff tremendously as well.
 This is a great program and a true partnership.